pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 In the search for speed, it's possible to do a whole-program analysis after everything has been compiled, and let the compiler identify which functions can be inlined.
-This is generally out of scope for python packaging, because it is too involved.
+This is generally out of scope for Python packaging, because it is too involved.
 However, CPython release builds [make use](https://github.com/python/cpython/blob/main/README.rst#link-time-optimization) of it.